-Heat your grill pan on medium heat and brush it with a little bit of oil.
+Heat your grill pan (or you can do this outdoors on a grill) on medium heat and brush it with a little bit of oil.
 When it's hot, add the burger.
 If you're not using a cast iron grill pan, you might need to turn up the heat a bit higher.
 You'll get a great sear on medium with a cast iron pan, whereas you might need to crank up to high for a stainless pan.

 |Burger in a grill pan.
 How much better can it be?|

 Your best bet is to measure the temperature with a thermometer to make sure you're not serving undercooked pork sausage.